GCG-Marketing/switchboard/README.md

 #### Settings

-- url_parameter: (default: switchboard) This defines the expected parameter to search for.
+- url_parameter (default: "switchboard"): This defines the expected parameter to search for.
-- expiration: (blank by default) This defines how long a swapped tel link will remain swapped in local storage.
+- expiration (default: ""): This defines how long a swapped tel link will remain swapped in local storage.
 If blank, swapped numbers will remain in local storage indefinitely.
+- clean_up_list (default: []): This specifies the removal of previously used url_parameter values.
+Add comma-separated items in quotes to the array for multiple parameter clean-ups.

 ### switchboard_table.json